brijigna/github-crash-course/README.md

 # Important Instruction
-This is Demo repository for Patrcting Git and Github.
+This is a Demo repository for Practing Git and Github.